 An increase in vaccine acceptance in the community aims to address hesitancy by countering mis- and disinformation with messages guided by science and fact-based public health literature.
 Building trust and confidence in combating hesitancy could only be achieved when you empower communities and health workers.
 Through their availability to provide trusted, and credible information and resources that the communities are more receptive to viewing, listening or reading.

 A vital action to ease the healthcare challenges both workforce and fiscally, in part is to overcome COVID-19 hesitancy through supporting Multicultural Community-based organisations.
 By providing these grass-roots organisations with existing connections to their communities a public health stream of education and campaigning.
 Creating an awareness that flows from national and state headwaters through to the tributary levels of diverse local communities will ensure the appropriate and consistent messaging is delivered.

-It is possible to address the challenges of vaccine hesitancy to save a life.
-However, the community is needed most to act instrumentally to addressing and find solutions to overcome difficulties of vaccine hesitancy and provide much better chances to overcome barriers.
-The education campaign may include providing vital information to diverse, high-risk, and hard-to-reach populations, especially information via “trusted local messengers” and simplifying the vaccination process while reinforcing essential COVID-19 prevention and public health control measures.
+It is possible to address the challenges of vaccine hesitancy to save lives.
+However, what the community needs most is to act instrumentally to addressing and finding solutions to overcome the difficulties of vaccine refusal.
+Therefore, improved opportunities to overcome identified barriers.
+The education campaign would be providing vital information to diverse, high-risk, and hard-to-reach populations, especially with information via “trusted local messengers”.
+By also simplifying the vaccination process and reinforcing essential COVID-19 prevention and public health control measures.